 Why make people wait for a page to load because something at the bottom of the screen got jammed in traffic?

-Lazy loading optimizes your store because it forces your store to only load the immediately visible parts of the page.
+Lazy loading optimizes your Shopify store because it forces your store to only load the immediately visible parts of the page.

 Lazy loading works by displaying low-quality placeholder images first.